 Despite the observed changes in volume and blood flow, age-related changes to hepatic function are less evident in clinical practice (see Table 90-1).
 The capacity to sustain liver function during aging is reflected in the ability to successfully transplant livers from older deceased donors.
 Traditional liver chemistry tests, including serum aminotransferases, bilirubin, alkaline phosphatase, and gamma-glutamyl transpeptidase, do not change with age.
 Likewise, there are no significant changes in coagulation factors.
 Serum albumin slightly decreases with age, but typically remains within the normal range.
 Serum cholesterol and triglycerides increase with age as there is a gradual decline in the metabolism of low-density lipoprotein (LDL) cholesterol.

 There are age-related changes in the hepatic metabolism of certain medications, which is important since more than 30% of prescription drugs are prescribed to elderly men and women.
 The incidence of adverse drug reactions significantly increases with increasing age.
 Phase I drug metabolism relies on microsomal enzymes and results in metabolism by oxidation, reduction, demethylation, and hydrolysis.
 Phase II drug metabolism relies on cytosolic enzymes and results in metabolism by conjugation with several different polar ligands.
-Phase I reactions are usually catalyzed by the cytochrome ...
+Phase I reactions are usually catalyzed ...